Form N-600 Processing TimeWhat Happens After Filing Form N-600, Application for Certificate of Citizenship

 N-600 Historical Processing Times at USCIS

 The graph below illustrates median processing times (in months) for the previous 10 fiscal years.
-Currently, USCIS reports N-600 processing times are within a reasonable range.
-However, most cases appear to be taking much longer.
+Form N-600 processing times continue to be within a reasonable range, but increasing demand is putting pressure on the USCIS workforce.

 3. N-600 Interview